Latest illegal Waitangi dumping site cleaned up within days

 He had yet to speak to the employee, who the Advocate understands is aged under 15.

-The employee had been working for him for 18 months without major problems, he said.
+The employee had been working for him for 18 months without major incident, he said.

 It was not clear who had actually dumped the papers.